sidharrth2002/sambal-sos-app/README.md

 Hop on the [app](http://sambalsos.com/)  if:
-- you see someone who needs help when driving or in your neighbourhood and want to report it so someone can help or
+- you see someone who needs help when driving or in your neighbourhood and want to report it so someone can help
 - you're looking to support other fellow Malaysians

-\
+Built:
-By Malaysians, for Malaysians.  🇲🇾
+- By Malaysians, for Malaysians.  🇲🇾
-\
-Developed by passionate Malaysian developers, under this time of the MCO. 🥰
+- Developed by passionate Malaysian developers, under this time of the MCO. 🥰
-\
-Living in a lockdown may feel uncertain, but we're in this together 💪.
+- Living in a lockdown may feel uncertain, but we're in this together 💪.

 ## The [#benderaputih](https://twitter.com/hashtag/benderaputih) Movement
 In Malaysia, the [#benderaputih](https://twitter.com/hashtag/benderaputih) movement is a social media movement urging those in urgent need of living necessities or resources to place white flags outside their homes.
 In this time of a pandemic, white flags placed outside homes are notices to others that they are out of food or living necessities and need help right away.